Wah Gardens: History

-Restoration and maintenance
+Restoration

 Considering the historical importance of the gardens and their artistic construction, the Government of Pakistan handed over the garden to the Department of Archaeology to look after.
 It was decades later when on the request of Lt Gen Omar Mahmood Hayat, Chairman POF Wah, that the Archeology department initiated repairs.
 Work has started to restore and save the garden.

 The reconstruction of the four walls of the garden, the big pond, the canals, and the paths is near completion.
 The work of replanting the trees that were there in Mughal days, repairs of the twelve-door structures, the bathrooms, and waterfalls will be completed soon.
 Once completed, the gardens are expected to return to their former state.